 Density in Planetary Science

 Density variations within a planet can also reveal information about its internal structure.
 Seismic studies of Earth, for instance, have shown that the planet is divided into distinct layers: the crust, mantle, and core.
-Each layer has a different density, which affects the propagation of seismic waves and provides clues about its composition and physical state.
+Consider this: each layer has a different density, which affects the propagation of seismic waves and provides clues about its composition and physical state.
 Similarly, measurements of gravitational fields around planets can be used to infer density variations in their interiors.

 Density in Atmospheric Science

 The concept of buoyancy is also crucial in understanding atmospheric stability.
-If a parcel of air is lifted and becomes less dense than the surrounding air, it will continue to rise, leading to unstable conditions.
+But if a parcel of air is lifted and becomes less dense than the surrounding air, it will continue to rise, leading to unstable conditions.
 Conversely, if a parcel of air becomes denser than the surrounding air, it will sink back down, leading to stable conditions.
 These stability characteristics influence the development of thunderstorms, the dispersion of pollutants, and the overall circulation of the atmosphere.

 Density in Stellar Structure